Graham Linehan, creator of 'The IT Crowd' and 'Father Ted,' has been removed from Twitter - KTVZ

 Linda Riley, who previously worked at GLAAD, the media monitoring organization founded by LGBT people, also praised Linehan’s removal, calling him a “bigot.”

-Linehan is not the only high-profile Brit to be called out for statements claiming transgender women are not women.
+Linehan is not the only high-profile figure to be called out for statements claiming transgender women are not women.

 Author JK Rowling has expressed similar views, most notably in a lengthy 3,600 word essay earlier this month.

-Note: CORRECTION: An earlier version of this story misstated Graham Linehan’s nationality.
-Linehan is Irish.